-Susan Bickley has 30 years of civil trial and appellate experience in employment litigation for private and public employers, litigation on behalf of local governments and public officials, the defense of claims against law firms and lawyers, and in litigation involving commercial and business disputes.
+Susan Bickley has 30 years of civil trial and appellate experience in employment litigation for private and public employers, in litigation involving commercial and business disputes, and the defense of claims against law firms and lawyers.
 She represents a diverse range of clients including publicly held corporations, smaller companies, and start-ups, as well as public entities and their officials.

 Ms. Bickley taught Trial Advocacy as an adjunct professor at the University of Houston Law Center from 2006 to 2010.

 While in law school, she was a research editor for the Houston Law Review, and selected for membership in the Order of the Coif.
 At the University of Texas at Austin, she was selected for membership in Phi Beta Kappa, and designated a College Scholar based on academic achievement.

 - Successfully defended numerous public and private employers in cases and charges filed under United States Constitution, Texas Constitution, Title VII, the Civil Rights Act of 1991, Americans With Disabilities Act of 1990, Pregnancy Discrimination Act, Age Discrimination in Employment Act, Texas Commission on Human Rights Act, Texas Whistleblowers Act, Workers Compensation Act, Equal Pay Act, Fair Labor Standards Act, Texas Payday Act, among other statutory and common law theories asserted against employers.